deluxebrain/dotfiles-DEPRECATED/README.md

 #### Hiding the initial support user

-Perform the following steps from the Terminal, loggedin as an administrator:
+Perform the following steps from the Terminal, logged in as an administrator:

+Note that these steps are available post dotfiles installation using the `hide-user` script.

 ```sh
 # Hide the user from the login window